Nevada is the most mountainous state in the United States and home to magnificent National Parks.

 If you stick to the popular cities in Nevada such as Las Vegas, then your internet coverage shouldn't be affected.
 However, if you're planning on spending time in one of the state's many national parks then you could experience some disruptions.
 Most national parks have reception areas or tourist hubs where Wi-Fi access is available but if you're hiking through the park or you've stopped at a high-altitude viewpoint then your service is likely to be weak and unreliable.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-Major cities such as Las Vegas offer excellent access for travelers with disabilities but some of Nevada's natural wonders can make walking difficult for travelers who are less mobile on foot.
-However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+Major cities such as Las Vegas offer excellent access for travellers with disabilities but some of Nevada's natural wonders can make walking difficult for travellers who are less mobile on foot.
+However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.